 Another step in erasing digital footprints is to deactivate outdated email accounts.
 You must modify or deactivate the email address you established in the formative days of digitalism.

-You may have provided all of the essential data even without thinking about it because you were new to digitalism.
-Now that you've learned about the potential risks posed by digital footprints, you're ready to go on to the next step.
+You may have provided all of the essential data without thinking about it because you were new to digitalism.
+Now that you've learned about digital footprints' potential risks, you're ready to go on to the next step.

 Find Yourself

-Try multiple search engines and feed in your name, be sure to include your first and last name.
-If you appear in the top searches on the Search Engines Result Pages (SERPs), then go to the website's operating administrator and request your name to be removed.
+You can try multiple search engines and feed in your name, be sure to include your first and last name.
+If you appear in the top searches on the Search Engines Result Pages (SERPs), go to the website's operating administrator and request your name be removed.

 You may also set up Google Alerts to assist you in keeping track of your name.
 If you set up Google Alerts, you'll be notified whenever your name appears or matches elsewhere.

-You may not realize it, but numerous white pages providers and real estate companies have access to considerably more data about you than you ever provided.
-Your email address, contact details, and, in certain cases, residence addresses are all readily available.
-You may just go to the site and request that your information be removed.
+You may not realize it, but numerous white page providers and real estate companies have access to considerably more data about you than you ever provided.
+Your email address, contact details, and, in some instances, residence addresses are all readily available.
+You may go to the site and request that your information be removed.

 Give it Space

-You may agree to numerous mailing lists while purchasing online, ordering meals, or even enjoying streaming content.
-These email lists just demand a few pieces of information in order to gain access to a larger picture.
+You may agree to numerous mailing lists while purchasing online, ordering meals, or enjoying streaming content.
+These email lists demand a few pieces of information to access a larger picture.

 If you mistakenly did so in the past, now is the time to reconsider and withdraw from any sites that need even the tiniest amount of data and are unrelated to you.

 Furthermore, the internet is littered with ridiculous surveys.
-Games, forms, and even individuals ask for stupid random surveys in which we unknowingly demonstrate our readiness to promote the campaign or fill out the form to gain access to the game or join the group by filling out the form.
+Games, forms, and even individuals ask for stupid random surveys in which we unknowingly demonstrate our readiness to promote the campaign, fill out the form to gain access to the game, or join the group by filling out the form.

 This is yet another unlawful conduct to add to the list.
-With these pointless surveys that are of no use to us, we will leave more digital footprints.
+With these pointless surveys that are useless to us, we will leave more digital footprints.

 A virtual private network (VPN) is a program or tool that creates a private network from a public connection to provide privacy or secrecy.
-This security firewall adds an extra degree of protection against all types of security breaches.
+This security firewall adds extra protection against all types of security breaches.

-It functions by disguising your IP address, increasing the level of protection and making your online activities nearly anonymous.
+It disguises your IP address, increases protection, and makes your online activities nearly anonymous.
 There are several VPN service providers on the market.
-Choose the finest option that meets your needs and is within your budget.
-VPN Surf has been getting quite a good appreciation in serving their customers with all required online privacy and security at a very low price.
-You can have a look.
+You can choose the best option that meets your needs and is within your budget.
+VPN Surf has been getting a pretty good appreciation in serving their customers with all required online privacy and security at a meager price.
+Please feel free to have a look.

 Takeaway

-In the new age of digitalisation, one needs to proceed with a lot of caution.
+In the new age of digitalization, one needs to proceed with much caution.
 The usage of the internet and social media should be approached with caution.
 You are on the verge of being exposed to hidden risks in your digital footprints if you are not vigilant or aware.

 You learned about Digital Footprint and how to protect yourself from it.
-Share it with your friends and family to make them aware of the various threats that can publicize their precious data and help them secure themselves.
+Share it with your friends and family to inform them of the threats that can publicize their precious data and help them secure themselves.
 Stay connected for more such guides.

 Do you value your privacy online?